vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

 #### Providers and services class names

 Providers that are exported for consumers should be prefixed with `Clr` and suffixed with `Service`.
-This avoids conflict with similar component names.
-If they are _only_ used internally they are not prefixed but should still be suffixed with `Service`:
+This convention avoids conflict with similar component names.
+If they are _only_ used internally, they are not prefixed but should still be suffixed with `Service`:

 ```
 ClrSomeExternalService